 Allows you to search for evidence-based medical, nursing, and allied health articles.
 Broad coverage of the medical area including clinical, experimental and veterinary medicine, pathology, health services administration, nursing, dentistry, nutrition, toxicology and psychiatry.
-Also includes life sciences research when applicable to medicine.
-Part of the NCBI family of databases which includes Nucleotide and Protein Sequences, Protein Structures, Complete Genomes, Taxonomy, and others.
 Over 9500 journals are indexed and abstracted.
 Covers 1950 to present.
 Unlimited users.
 Open access.
 No password required.

 - American Mathematical Society Publications (Freely Accessible)

 The Biodiversity Heritage Library (BHL) is a consortium of natural history and botanical libraries that cooperate to digitize and make accessible the legacy literature of biodiversity held in their collections and to make that literature available for open access and responsible use as a part of a global “biodiversity commons.”
 No password is required.